otomight/z01_forum/conception/MakeForum.md

 The web application must be able to check if the Email address is present in the database and if all credentials are correct.

-Users should be able to register using at least Facebook, Github and Google.
+Users should be able to register using at least Facebook and Google.

 ##### Log in